Darrellbor/countdown-timer/README.md

 # Countdown Timer Application

+## The Live Application

+Test and play around with the production version of the application on [https://downtimer.netlify.app](https://downtimer.netlify.app)

 ## The Problem

 Build a countdown timer in React Native with controls to add time, speed up / slow down the countdown, pause and resume.